-- on an actual basis; - n on a pro forma basis to give effect to: - h the issuance and sale of 3,200,000 shares of Series D-1 redeemable convertible preferred stock in February 2015 and our receipt of \$3.9 million in net proceeds therefrom; - the conversion or reclassification of all outstanding shares of our redeemable convertible preferred stock, including the Series D-1 shares, into an aggregate of 5,980,136 shares of our common stock, which will automatically occur upon the closing of this offering; - the conversion of outstanding warrants to purchase shares of redeemable convertible preferred stock into warrants to purchase common stock upon the closing of this offering; and - the filing of our amended and restated certificate of incorporation immediately following the closing of this offering; and - on a pro forma as adjusted basis to give further effect to our sale of 5,090,909 shares of common stock in this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+- n on an actual basis; - n on a pro forma basis to give effect to: - n the issuance and sale of 3,200,000 shares of Series D-1 redeemable convertible preferred stock in February 2015 and our receipt of \$3.9 million in net proceeds therefrom; - n the conversion or reclassification of all outstanding shares of our redeemable convertible preferred stock, including the Series D-1 shares, into an aggregate of 5,916,200 shares of our common stock, assuming that the initial public offering price is \$13.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, which will automatically occur upon the closing of this offering; - n the conversion of outstanding warrants to purchase shares of redeemable convertible preferred stock into warrants to purchase common stock upon the closing of this offering; and - n the filing of our amended and restated certificate of incorporation immediately following the closing of this offering; and - on a pro forma as adjusted basis to give further effect to our sale of 4,000,000 shares of common stock in this offering at an assumed initial public offering price of \$13.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

+The following information is illustrative only of our cash and cash equivalents and capitalization following the completion of this offering and will change based on the actual initial public offering price and other terms of this offering determined at pricing.
 You should read this table together with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and the related notes appearing elsewhere in this prospectus.